 A limited company will be limited by shares or guarantee.
 It will pay corporation tax on all profits, have a registered UK address and bank account and can sell shares for a profit and give investors a dividend.
 You can set it up as an individual naming yourself as a director and major shareholder.

 If you want to find out about limited companies, including their advantages and disadvantages, head over to our ‘What is a Private Limited Company?‘ article.

 LLP vs Ltd

-On the face of it, LLPs share many of the same characteristics of limited companies.
-They both have to be incorporated at Companies House and they both involve higher reporting and filing requirements than the option of being a sole trader or a partnership, but in reality they are very different.
+On the face of it, LLPs share many of the same characteristics as limited companies.
+They both have to be incorporated at Companies House and they both involve higher reporting and filing requirements than the option of being a sole trader or a partnership, but in reality, they are very different.

-An LLP, on the other hand, has to be set up with at least two people.
-While the liability of shareholders in an Ltd company is limited by the value of their shares, the limit of a partner’s liability in an LLP will be agreed between them.
+An LLP has to be set up with at least two people.
+While the liability of shareholders in an Ltd company is limited by the value of their shares, the limit of a partner’s liability in an LLP will be agreed upon between them.
 It cannot sell shares or receive capital from them and the structure of the partnership is flexible and can be changed at any time.

 Converting LLP to a limited company